ojmocodes/Code-to-study-skills-to-learn/README.md

 # Learning

-Just pieces of code to study.
+Just pieces of code to study, and a list of technical subjects I want to learn, prioritised.